 By participating in this program, students commit to themselves, their families and REACH that they are willing to put in the time and energy to explore their potential and strive to achieve their goals.
 Once accepted into the program, fellows receive a scholarship for 2.5 years, making all events free of charge.

-The application window for this year is now open!
-The deadline for applying is Monday, October 29th, 2018 at 5pm.
+The application window is now closed.
+Please check back with us after August 1st in order to apply for next years cohort.
 If you have any questions, please feel free to contact us.
 Thank you for your interest in the REACH Fellowship.